gvyshnya/tab-feb-2021/README.md

 Although such solutions did not display the performance on a par with the manually orchestrated GBDT ensemble models, it was still a good experience trying such an approach.

 Then I implemnted the 7-step extreme training for a *lightgbm* model (see *extreme-fine-tuning-lgbm-using-7-step-training-GV.ipynb*), and it scored quite well (scored 0.84258 on the public LB, 0.84192 on the private LB).
+With this approach, it was possilbe to hit the top 3% competition participants.

 # Additional Ideas